-The male residence home houses up to 16 men.
-Residents live under the supervision of a male house manager.
+All residents live under the supervision of a house manager.
 We expect residents to follow house rules, to participate in house activities, and to consent to random drug and alcohol tests.
 The average stay is between six and twelve months.

 This is expansion is a dream come true for all of us involved; and we would like to thank every one of you for your gracious donations and countless hours of volunteer work.
 None of this could have been possible without your love and support.

 “If we are facing in the right direction,

 all we have to do is keep on walking.”